 Sometimes tests to evaluate how well the lungs are functioning (pulmonary function testing)

 If doctors suspect a tumor or a foreign object lodged in an airway, they can insert a flexible viewing tube (bronchoscope Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
-A bronchoscope has a camera at the end that allows a doctor to look... read more ) into the airway to identify the problem and, if it is an object, remove it.
+A bronchoscope, a thin viewing tube with a light, has a camera at the... read more ) into the airway to identify the problem and, if it is an object, remove it.

 Treatment of Wheezing